Safety and Health

 Equipment and Technology Safety

-Students working as stage managers in all venues within the University Center for the Arts must complete a training session on how to safely move the grand pianos on stage.
+Students working as stage managers in all University Center for the Arts venues must complete a training session on safely moving the grand pianos on stage.
 Contact Valerie Reed for information.
-Theatre students working on technical crews must undergo safety training on all equipment in all facilities.
+Theatre students working on technical crews must undergo safety training on all facility equipment.

-Students working as audio/recording technicians must complete a training session on how to safely use the sound system and recording equipment, and how to safely lift and carry stage monitors.
+Students working as audio/recording technicians must complete a training session on how to safely use the sound system and recording equipment and safely lift and carry stage monitors.
 Contact Jim Doser for information.

 Hearing Safety

-The School of Music, Theatre, and Dance encourages all music majors to receive a hearing screening once a year.
-This screening is also available to students (taking six credits or more) free of charge through the Hartshorne Health Center.
+The School of Music, Theatre, and Dance encourages all students to receive a hearing screening once a year.
+This screening is also free to students (taking six credits or more) through the Hartshorne Health Center.
 Visit health.colostate.edu for more information.

 General Information on hearing safety (best practices) can be found at ehs.colostate.edu and is made available through CSU’s Environmental Health Services.
-Your applied professors and ensemble directors will coach you on how to best protect your hearing during your time here.
-If at any time the volume of an ensemble is making you uncomfortable or causing you concern, please report this to your director.
+Your applied professors and ensemble directors will coach you on protecting your hearing during your time here best.
+If the volume of an ensemble is making you uncomfortable or causing you concern, please report this to your director.
 Students are permitted and encouraged to wear ear protection as needed during rehearsal.
 For exceptionally loud pieces, the university will provide ear protection.

-Although CSU’s acoustically-treated practice, rehearsal, and performance facilities meet OSHA Noise Standards, students must be mindful of exposure to excessive noise levels for extended periods of time.
-OSHA guidelines define excessive noise levels as 90 decibels or higher for more than eight hours.
+Although CSU’s acoustically treated practice, rehearsal, and performance facilities meet OSHA Noise Standards, students must be mindful of exposure to excessive noise for extended periods of time.
+OSHA guidelines define excessive noise as 90 decibels or higher for more than eight hours.

 • For more information, please refer to a decibel comparison chart

-• Please also refer to the chart for decibel levels specific to musical performance and listening.
+• Please refer to the chart for decibel levels specific to musical performance and listening.

 Decibel Chart